Reionization Parameter Inference from 3D Minkowski Functionals of the 21 cm Signals: Simulations and Mock Observations

 In the cylindrical 2D Fourier (i.e.\ $k_{\parallel}$-$k_{\perp}$) plane, where $k_{\parallel}$ ($k_{\perp}$) is the comoving wave number parallel (perpendicular) to the LOS, respectively, the region satisfying $k_{\parallel}<mk_{\perp}$ is dominated by the foregrounds, but the regions where $k_{\parallel}>mk_{\perp}$ (i.e.\ ``EoR window'') is believed to have negligible foreground contamination so it can be used to study the 21~cm signal.
 Here \textit{m} is the so-called ``foreground wedge'' slope

 where $H_{0}$ is the Hubble constant, $D$ is the comoving distance, $E(z) = H(z)/H_{0}$, the ratio of Hubble parameter at $z$ and Hubble constant at present, and $\theta$ is the characteristic angular distance outside of which the foreground emission is negligible due to power beam attenuation.
 In the optimistic case, the foreground emission is contained within the primary beam FoV of the instrument.
+Our estimation of the characteristic angular distance $\theta$ for SKA, as given in Table~\ref{tab:telescope}, is derived from \citet{2019arXiv191212699B}, with the interpolation to our desired frequency using the relation \(\theta \propto 1/\nu\).
+Specifically, the value of \(\theta\) herein is twice the FoV presented in \citet{2019arXiv191212699B}, consistent with \citet{2023MNRAS.524.3724C}.
+The wedge with the value of \(\theta\) herein is on an optimistic estimation \citep{2023MNRAS.524.3724C}.
+For the HERA-like telescope, the value of $\theta$ is estimated using \cmss.

 It is worth noting that, the feature of foreground wedge arises from the chromaticity of the baselines, i.e. the fact that the angular scale measured by a baseline changes with frequency (see e.g. Figure 5 of \citealt{2018ApJ...869...25M}).
 For tomographic imaging where the visibilities are averaged in a map-making process, the chromaticity no longer exists and there is no well-defined foreground wedge (see e.g. \citealt{2021MNRAS.500.2264H}).
 However, the residual foreground cleaning process is expected to remove the foreground power at high $k_\parallel$ and effectively recover an observation window above the wedge (see e.g. \citealt{2023MNRAS.524.3724C}).
 Therefore, we expect a Fourier filter based on the foreground wedge criterion can be used to extract the \hi\ signal in the images.
+In practice, we Fourier transform the 21~cm signal from real-space images to the \(k\)-space using the 3D FFT, flag all \(k\) modes with \(k_{\parallel} < mk_{\perp}\) as zero, and then Fourier transform the signal back to obtain the real-space images with foreground wedge cut.

 For EoR observations, telescopes with wide FoV are typically used.
 For instruments like HERA and SKA-Low, the beam sidelobes are non-negligible up to the physical horizon.
 The chromaticity of the sidelobes introduces foreground contamination at high $k_\parallel$ modes, lifting the slope of the foreground wedge \citep{2016ApJ...819....8P}.
 The sky signal is cut off at the physical horizon, and therefore there is a large wide-field effect around the horizon line $\sin \theta = 1$ \citep{2015ApJ...804...14T}.
 These effects need to be carefully studied and mitigated in real observations and are beyond the scope of our work.
 We assume the optimistic scenario where the foreground wedge is suppressed to the angular scale of the primary beam with the values listed in Table \ref{tab:telescope}.
 Larger values of $m$ are also explored later to examine the impact of the position of the foreground wedge on MFs in Section \ref{sec:mfsconf}.
 Finally, we note that identification of ionized regions in the presence of foregrounds may be achieved through machine learning techniques for future SKA-Low observations \citep{2024MNRAS.tmp..283B}, which we leave for future work.